RiftValleySoftware/RVS_BlueThoth/README.md

 It is destined to become an Apple App-Store app, but that's still a ways off, and Apple needs to greenlight it _(They can sometimes be a bit "squeamish" with developer tools like this)_.

 This is a fairly straightforward "drill-down" interface.
-You start with a screen that contains discoved devices (Peripherals).
+You start with a screen that contains discovered devices (Peripherals).
 You can modify which devices by setting up a minimum power (RSSI) threshold, and establishing "filter" UUIDs for advertised Services or individual devices.

 THE DEVICE LIST SCREEN
 -